listerr/ap4rc/README_DOVECOT.md

 ```

-Dovecot v2.2.27+ support hashing a variable instead of passing the plaintext password to the SQL in order for mySQL to hash the password.
+- If dovecot's `auth_debug` is enabled, the SQL query (and hence the user's password) can be logged.
+Ensure `auth_debug` is turned off on production servers.
+Newer versions of Dovecot allow better filtering of log events (see `log_debug`)

+- Dovecot v2.2.27+ support hashing a variable instead of passing the plaintext password to the SQL in order for mySQL to hash the password.
 This is safer since plaintext passwords will not show up in SQL/Dovecot server debug logs:

 ```